Ascent of Gobblers Knob on 2014-04-26

 I entered the bottom of an avalanche slope.
 I took a few minutes to inspect the terrain and determined the snow conditions on the slope were not slide-ready.
 The side slopes of the lower portion of the avalanche slope were even steeper and big cliffs were above the slope, so I knew I had to gain a little elevation to be able to leave the slope and try to find a way around the cliffs.
 I carefully kick-stepped a rising traverse and then slowly created a side-traverse snow shelf that cut from the middle of the slope over to the right side of it.
 Immediately north of avalanche slope, the terrain was even steeper but the snow was not at all subject to sliding.
 I steeply ascended directly up-slope for a short distance, kicking steps with my snowshoes still on (which was not easy and was perhaps a tad crazy), until reaching a more-favorable rest stop on a slightly better angled terrain just beyond trees approximately 100' below the summit.
 I looked downslope and noticed a very good-looking slope slightly north of my location, which I would have had less difficulty heading up and I knew I would use for heading down.

 The snow at my rest stop was soft enough where I could create another snow shelf...
 I guess you could call me the shelf fun guy (fungi) for this trip.
 I know, bad pun.
 I could see a cliff in front of me but a favorably-angled firm snow slope heading up to the left.
 I removed all of my non-essential gear and secured the extra equipment at the snow shelf, leaving me only with an ice axe, trekking pole, and microspikes for the final summit ascent.
 The snow slope leading towards the summit was even icier than I anticipated, and I realized I should have brought actual crampons (rather than microspikes) as well as a helmet.
-Before reaching the top, I had to skirt around the steepest snow by scrambling up rocks.
-I soon reached the summit and lookout but low fog and clouds were all around me and there were no views even 30' from me.
-Just as I arrived at the summit, I heard an avalanche on a nearby slope and I knew there was no time to waste.
+Before reaching the top, I had to skirt around the steepest snow by scrambling up boulders near the top-right.
+I soon reached the lookout but low fog and clouds were all around me and there were no views even 30' from me (and worsening).
+It seemed to be quickly turning into whiteout conditions.
+Just as I arrived at the lookout, I heard an avalanche on a nearby slope and I knew there was no time to waste.
 I was a tad spooked and did not want to get caught in a whiteout or avalanche up there, so I quickly left.
 Although I did not encounter any cornices, as I began my descent I noticed small clumps of snow breaking off from the cliff above my rest stop.
 This gave me pause as I carefully downclimbed back to my gear shelf.

 I safely reached the gear shelf, put on my backpack and other accessories, and continued the descent.
 I carefully downclimbed 25' to the top of the better terrain I saw earlier, which was seemingly a tiny ridge full of pillowy snow.
 This made my descent very fast and easy to navigate.
 I plunge-stepped about 400' until my progress was hindered, and then I switched back over to snowshoes.
 I soon intersected my original path and followed that until 4600', near the first steep section above Lake George.
 This time, however, I angled further north and found much better slopes there to descend than my original slopes.
 When I finally intersected my original path a short distance north of Lake George, it had only taken me 20 minutes to descend the ~1200' that it had taken me over two hours to ascend.
 The rest of the return descent was straightforward and easy-going.
 While walking along the Westside Road, blue skies returned again and at 3700' I could see Gobblers Knob in the distance.
 Then the clouds moved back in, bringing a lot of snow and hail near Tahoma Vista.
 I reached the car at 2:15 PM... with enough time for another peak.